Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Introduction

 \section{Introduction}

 Policy relevant treatment effects (PRTEs) have emerged as pivotal target parameters in both empirical and theoretical studies.
-Instrumental variables are commonly used to infer the endogenous treatment choice and to identify treatment effects of interest.
-In the threshold-crossing model for the treatment with one-dimensional unobserved heterogeneity, \citet{heckman/vytlacil:1999,heckman/vytlacil:2005} study the identification of various treatment effect parameters using the marginal treatment effect approach.\footnote{\citet{vytlacil:2002} establishes the equivalence between this threshold model and the classical monotonicity condition of \citet{imbens/angrist:1994}.} \citet{mogstad/santos/torgovitsky:2017} propose a partial identification method to bound PRTEs within the marginal treatment effect framework.
+Instrumental variables (IVs) are commonly used to identify PRTEs with the endogenous treatment choice.
+In the threshold-crossing model for the treatment with one-dimensional unobserved heterogeneity, \citet{heckman/vytlacil:1999,heckman/vytlacil:2001,heckman/vytlacil:2005} study the identification of various PRTEs as the weighted average of the marginal treatment effects.
+In the same threshold-crossing model, \citet*{mogstad/santos/torgovitsky:2017} propose a linear programming method to construct a bound on them.

-While the threshold-crossing structure is a powerful assumption, its applicability can be challenging in many empirical scenarios.
-As highlighted by \citet{heckman/vytlacil:2005}, it requires uniformity of treatment selection across all individuals. \citet{mogstad2020policy} also demonstrates that this condition becomes particularly strong when multiple instruments consist of distinct incentives.
-In fact, a number of recent papers have proposed specification tests for this threshold-crossing structure together with the instrument validity.\footnote{See \cite{huber/mellace:2015,kitagawa_2015,kedagni2020generalized,mourifie2017testing,SUN2023105523,carr2023testing} among others.} Although unobserved heterogeneity plays a fundamental role in individual choice models and causal inference studies \citep{heckman2001micro,imbens2014instrumental}, to our knowledge, it is an open question whether and how the framework from \citet{mogstad/santos/torgovitsky:2017} can be extended to allow for multidimensional unobserved heterogeneity.
+The threshold-crossing assumption for the treatment can be restrictive in many empirical scenarios.
+As highlighted by \citet[Section 6]{heckman/vytlacil:2005}, it requires ``uniformity'' of treatment selection across all individuals and restricts the heterogeneity of the treatment selection. \citet{mogstad2020policy} also demonstrates that this condition becomes particularly strong when multiple IVs provide distinct incentives that lead to heterogeneous treatment selection.
+In fact, a number of recent papers have proposed specification tests for the threshold-crossing structure together with the instrument validity.\footnote{See \cite{huber/mellace:2015,kitagawa_2015,laffers2017note,mourifie2017testing,kedagni2020generalized,SUN2023105523,carr2023testing} among others.} Although unobserved heterogeneity plays a crucial role in individual choice models and causal inference studies \citep{heckman2001micro,imbens2014instrumental,mogstad2024instrumental}, to our knowledge, it is still an open question whether and how the framework of \citet{mogstad/santos/torgovitsky:2017} can be extended to bound PRTEs with multidimensional unobserved heterogeneity affecting both treatment and outcome.